KVSlab/morphMan/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ### Testing

 Please provide unit tests for the new code you create, testing the main functionality or feature to be submitted.
 We can always use more test coverage!

 ### Submitting changes

-In order to submitt you changes, please send a [GitHub Pull Request to morphMan](https://github.com/KVSlab/morphMan/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+In order to submit you changes, please send a [GitHub Pull Request to morphMan](https://github.com/KVSlab/morphMan/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear commit message when submitting your changes.
 One-line messages are fine for small changes, but bigger changes should look like this: